 In this article, we’re going to teach you how to make a Rainbow Frappuccino.
-We’re going to explain how to order one at Starbucks and how to recreate the drink at home if you don’t have access to all the fancy syrups and ingredients they have at Starbucks—and, let’s be honest, who does?
+We are going to explain how to order one at Starbucks and how to recreate the drink at home if you don’t have access to all the fancy syrups and ingredients they have at Starbucks—and, let’s be honest, who does?

 How to Order a Rainbow Frappuccino at Starbucks

 Ordering a drink off the Starbucks secret menu requires you to know all of the ingredients, including how much of each goes into the drink.
-Since the secret menu isn’t actually a Starbucks’ sanctioned menu, your barista likely won’t know what you’re talking about if you order a Rainbow Frappuccino.
+Since the secret menu isn’t a Starbucks’ sanctioned menu, your barista likely won’t know what you’re talking about if you order a Rainbow Frappuccino.